 Now it must be noted that both restoration and prevention have their limits.
 Zacchaeus could restore fourfold what he had defrauded, but he couldn't take away or replace the months or years of scraping by that he had brought on those whose money he had taken.
-The husband can do everything that his wife requests of him from that day forward, but the devil will find some other way to tempt the husband to neglect love and the wife to be insubordinate.
+The husband can stick to his word from that day forward, but the devil will find some other way to tempt the husband to neglect love and the wife to be insubordinate.
 And so you see that there will be a continued need for reconciliation, and that reconciliation is the only perfect part of this process.
-Reconciliation is the only perfect part because it depends entirely on Jesus.
-As soon as we get our hands or thoughts involved we botch it.
+Reconciliation is the only perfect part because it depends entirely on Jesus, whereas we can botch restoration and prevention.

 But even this works to your advantage as husband and wife, because you're constantly being turned from your efforts and abilities to the grace of Jesus.
 Restoration and prevention may fail, but Jesus' reconciliation does not.
-Let your hope rest on what he has done, and it will not only lead to a good marriage, but also to eternal salvation.
+Let your hope rest on what He has done, and it will not only lead to a good marriage, but also to eternal salvation.